Flying cars are closer than you think

 "While the technology to make and operate a 'flying car' is available now, the integration of those aircraft into a mature aviation system will take considerable effort," an FAA spokesperson told me via email.
 "The FAA continuously integrates new technology into aviation and this will be just one more example, albeit a significant one, of that integration effort."

-But the "largest hurdle" to overcome, according to the FAA, is regulating unpiloted aircraft, which UberAir is hoping to introduce by 2027-2030.
+But the "largest hurdle" to overcome, according to the FAA, is regulating unpiloted aircraft, which UberAir is hoping to introduce by 2027 to 2030.
 That's because the FAA's entire regulatory system is built on having a human pilot behind the controls.

 "The level of automation necessary to safely replace functions of human pilots and air traffic controllers will require significant changes to our regulations and operational infrastructure, as well as concerted technology development efforts," the spokesperson said.